tnier01/SafeRouteToSchool/README.md

 - responsive design, basis for dashboard design (Nick)
 - update Server (Nick)
 - suggestions for textual start and destination input (Mirjeta)
-- statistics concerning the routes should only be shown if the routes are choosen (Tom)
+- statistics concerning the routes should only be shown if the routes are choosen (Tom: show statistics independently from selection in layercontrol)
 - different colours for different routes (Tom)
-- problem if the start is inside a risk area (Tom)
+- problem if the start is inside a risk area (Tom: how do we want to solve it? (added: if all routes are the same, only the none route is shown))
 - get densitsy map from QGIS, write down procedure for final report (about 5 classes, geojson format) (Mirjeta)
 - something like an explanation or legend (especially for staistics) (Jan)